ansible/ansible-runner/CONTRIBUTING.md

 Hi there!
 We're excited to have you as a contributor.

 If you have questions about this document or anything not covered here?
-Come chat with us `#ansible-awx` on irc.libera.chat
+See the [Community section](https://ansible.readthedocs.io/projects/runner/en/latest/community/) of the docs for information about getting in touch.

 ## Things to know prior to submitting code